davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-declarations"></a>Declarations
-* Always use declare local variables by using `var`.
+* Always declare local variables by using `var`.
 Do not rely on them being implicitly created on first usage.
 Using strict mode will enforce this.
 * Avoid declaring global variables, i.e. a `var` declaration that is not within a function.
 * It is often recommended to declare all local variables at the top of the scope (function) it is within to help with code readability and error prevention.
-This is as opposed to the C# style of declaring variables only where they are about to be used.
-Remember variable hoisting in JavaScript means that the declarations will be moved to the top of the function at runtime anyway so it could help to reduce confusion by moving declarations to the point where they will be hoisted to (the top of the function).
+This is as opposed to the C# style of declaring variables only when they are about to be used.
+Remember that variable hoisting in JavaScript means the declarations will be moved to the top of the containing function at runtime anyway, so it could help to reduce confusion by moving declarations to the point where they will be hoisted to, i.e. the top of the containing function.

 Also see [w3schools - JavaScript Best Practices](http://www.w3schools.com/js/js_best_practices.asp).

 ### <a name="style-strict-mode"></a>Strict Mode
-Prefer to use strict mode in code you write.
-This can be done with the line below.
-Prefer to apply it at function level (see further down).

-	"use strict";

-Strict mode provides some extra code enforcement features which may help you avoid errors by throwing an early exception when it comes across a number of things which you may well have written by mistake.
-Without strict mode these would not stop code execution.
-These include:

-* Variables which are accessed or set but have not been declared.
-This includes variables which have been declared after they have been referenced, i.e. it does not allow for variable hoisting.
-* Setting a property which has been marked as read-only.
-* Attempts to deleted undeletable properties.
-* Repeating the same property name in an object literal.
-* Repeating the same parameter name in a function definition.
-*	When a function is called via `call`, `apply` or `bind` any references to `this` can never refer to the `window`.
-Also, if the `this` parameter was not supplied and, if a primitive is supplied as the `this` parameter, no boxing will occur, `this` inside the function will still refer to a genuine primitive and not a primitive wrapped inside an object.
-* Code contained within eval() cannot create variables within the scope that they are being executed in.

-The last two are more security features.

-Strict mode can be applied either at **script level** by putting the line before all other statements at the top of a script.
-Its use is discouraged because of problems caused when concatenating scripts that are a mixture of strict and non-strict (don't forget you also often include third-party scripts in your code).

-You can also specify strict mode at **function level**.
-When specified as the first line within a function all code nested within that function operates in strict mode.
-You can therefore execute your code within an IIFE or module pattern.
-Because you can safely concatenate code within here with non-safe code elsewhere you should prefer this over script level strict mode.
+Prefer to use [strict mode](#language-strict-mode), as described earlier.
+It helps you to avoid some silly and/or dangerous mistakes.

+Prefer to declare strict mode at function level as declaring it at file level runs the risk of breaking some third-party libraries which may not have been written using strict mode.

+One common pattern is to wrap all the code within a file inside a containing IIFE.
+If you do this you can then declare strict mode at the top of that function:

 	(function strictCodeContainer(){
 	  "use strict";

 		// All code within here will be run in strict mode.
 	}());

-Also see [MDN - Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) for a lot more information, as well as fuller explanations of the above.

 ### <a name="style-initialising-variables"></a>Initialising Variables
 For certain standard types, including `number`, `string`, `boolean`, `object`, `array`, `regexp`, never use the object constructor.
 It can cause unexpected behaviour.
 Instead use the `literal syntaxes` built into JavaScript.